-Freelance illustrator / feminist blogger / Art historian graduate / avid reader.
+Hi!
+I'm Garance, a freelance illustrator / feminist blogger / Art historian graduate / avid reader.

-My academic background comes from classical Humanities and Art History, with a strong interest for text-image relationship and issues related to art on the Web
+My academic background comes from classical Humanities and Art History, with a strong interest for text-image relationship and issues related to art on the Web.

-Mervyn Peake was an amazing British fantasy writer and illustrator whose work I have been wanting to study since I first read his book Gormenghast.
+Mervyn Peake was an amazing British fantasy writer and illustrator whose work I had been eager to dive in since I first read his book Gormenghast.
 Thanks to the trust and work of Peter Winnington, part of this research has been published in his review dedicated to Mervyn Peake's work, Peake's studies.

-If you'd rather dive into art and technology, take a look a this awesome project I've been proud to be part of: Cross Lingual Art Spaces on Wikipedia.
+If you're more into art and technology, take a look a this awesome project I've been proud to be part of: Cross Lingual Art Spaces on Wikipedia.
 Along with a team of international and interdisciplinary researcher, we combined Art History knowledge to digital tools to track the visual acceptances of the concept of "Art" on Wikipedia.
 It took place during a Summer School organized by the Digital Media Initiative of Amsterdam University.
 French readers, you could also be interested in this paper about 'online Museums without walls', which was published in La Revue de l'art n°182.

 Last but not least, in January 2018 I launched Livres de Femmes, a blog (French only) dedicated to sharing more reviews and book recommendations of books written by women.
 It comes with an occasional podcast (French).